4-4-4: Canadian Pacific

-Class F2a consisted of five locomotives, Nos.
+The Canadian Pacific Class F2a had 5 locomotives, Nos.
 3000-3004.
-They can be most easily distinguished from the other type through the main rods being connected to the leading pair of drivers.
-Some trouble was discovered with this arrangement, as they had a tendency to bend the main rods in reverse.
-However, they did hold the Canadian record for speed, at 112.5 mph, during a braking test.
-The pilot was smoothly rounded and streamlined, with two stainless-steel bands.
-None of this group survive.
+The most noticeable difference from the F1a is their main rods being connected to the lead driving axle.
+There were some problems with this, as they tended to bend the main rods when reversing.
+The pilot was smoothly rounded and streamlined with two stainless-steel bands.
+One of them managed to reach 112.5 mph during a braking test, a record for Canadian steam.
+All of this group were scrapped.

-Class F1a consisted of twenty locomotives, Nos.
+The Canadian Pacific Class F1a had 20 locomotives, Nos.
 2910-2929.
-These had the main rods connected to the trailing set of drivers, and a more regular pilot, with a straight pilot beam, a drop-coupler sheet steel pilot below that, and a more regular front deck.
-Two of this class of locomotive, Nos.
-2928 and 2929, have survived.
+Their main rods were connected to the rear drivers, and a more conventional pilot and straight pilot beam, a drop-coupler sheet steel pilot below that, and a more conventional front deck.
+Two of the class, Nos.
+2928 and 2929, are preserved.
 No. 2928 is at the Canadian Railway Museum in Delson, Quebec, while No. 2929 is at Steamtown National Historic Site in Scranton, Pennsylvania.